Justin-Insight/mymindteam.com/content/_index.md

   enabled: true
   heading: Pricing
   body: >-
-    To get the immediate support you deserve, Mind Team neurodivergent services must be paid out of pocket.
-With transparent, all-inclusive pricing and no hidden fees, you can trust your investment will cover all the answers and support you need.
+    With transparent, all-inclusive pricing and no hidden fees, you can trust your Mind Team investment will cover all the answers and support you need.
   button:
     enabled: true
     button_url: /resources/payment-options/